 Since beginning of 2022, a filter has now been deployed on a busy road in Berlin.
 First intermediate results of lab and stress tests show that the URBANFILTER works effectively without clogging even under unfavorable conditions.
-It masters any sort of waste – for example street sweepings, cigarette filters and microplastic particles with a size up to three millimeters – even during light to medium rainfall.
+It masters any sort of pollution – for example street sweepings, cigarette filters and microparticles – especially during light to medium rainfall.

 The filter will continue operating on the test track in Berlin until the end of 2022.
 During this period one goal is to find out how to improve the filter system during heavy rainfalls without maintenance or cleaning.
 The researchers want to take samples both of the intake and of the water draining away in order to determine its effectiveness in real-life operating conditions over the course of the seasons.